open-telemetry/oteps/text/0240-Sampling_Configuration.md

 ## Compatibility with existing standards and proposals

-Generally, the standard SDK samplers as well as those from the `opentelemetry-java-contrib` repository, with few exceptions, are not prepared to be used directly by this proposal.
-Even the standard samplers do not have a uniform way of instantiation.
-For example `ParentBasedSampler` offers only a constructor, while `TraceIdRatioBasedSampler` is typically instantiated using static `create` method.

-However, adding some uniformity there, as well as to the samplers from `opentelemetry-java-contrib` should be quite easy, and hopefully not very controversial.
-It is also possible to demand a uniform instantiation mechanism only for non-standard samplers; the knowledge about the standard samplers can be built-in.

-Another point of contention is that the existing configuration practices and proposals (see [JSON Schema Definitions for OpenTelemetry File Configuration](https://github.com/open-telemetry/opentelemetry-configuration/blob/main/schema/tracer_provider.json)) expect very specific knowledge about the samplers, while in this proposal responsibility for matching the samplers' arguments with the samplers signature becomes user's responsibility.
-However, to decrease the risk of misconfiguration, this proposal can be extended by introducing another configuration section which would describe the number of arguments and their type for non-standard samplers, thus providing some level of consistency checking.
+There already exists a [specification](https://github.com/open-telemetry/oteps/pull/225) for agent configuration which addresses sampling configuration.
+As long as the standard SDK samplers are used, the YAML representation of sampling configuration in that specification is identical to that of this proposal.
+However, here the following extended capabilities are offered:

+- additional composite samplers are built-in
+- new (custom) samplers can be defined without adding any code to the SDK or SDK extension
+- sampler configuration changes can be applied dynamically upon detecting configuration file modification, and supporting remote configuration via a wire protocol is an option

 ## Open Issues

 - How to encode Predicates so they will be readable and yet powerful, and at the same time calculated efficiently?
+- How to describe sampler parameter types to arrive at the _right_ balance of complexity and expressiveness?
-- How to handle RecordOnly (_do not export_) sampling decisions?
+- How to handle RecordOnly (_do not export_) sampling decisions by the composite samplers?
-- How to improve ergonomy of dealing with generic sampler definitions?